Janet Museveni: Career

 Janet Museveni founded the Uganda Women's Effort to Save Orphans (UWESO), a private relief agency in late 1986, which she said was shaped by her experience as a refugee.
 She became involved with the HIV/AIDS campaigns in Uganda in the 1990s, forging ties with radical pastor Martin Ssempa for abstinence-only sex education in Uganda.

 In November 2005, she announced that she would seek the parliamentary seat of Ruhaama county in the February 2006 general elections.
 She contested the seat against the candidate for the Forum for Democratic Change, Augustine Ruzindana, and won overwhelmingly.
 She was re-elected in March 2011 to another five-year term.

 On 16 February 2009, Janet Museveni was appointed State Minister for Karamoja Affairs, by her husband, President Yoweri Museveni.

+In September 2009, she attended the Ugandan North American Association (UNAA) Convention in Chicago, Illinois during her first international trip in that role, focusing on engaging with the Ugandan diaspora.

 On 27 May 2011, she was elevated to Minister for Karamoja Affairs, complete with a State Minister for Karamoja Affairs.

 On 6 June 2016, after her husband's re-election as President, she was appointed Minister of Education and Sports.